ripienaar/nmfw/README.md

  * Microservice can optionally export Prometheus metrics
  * Creates a Client class that can interact with the service
  * Service handlers are pure business logic and transport agnostic
+ * Timeouts are propagated from Client to Service

 ## Status